Documents to download

 Government proposals for change

 The UK Government’s December 2018 Resources and Waste Strategy contained a number of polices aimed at reducing plastic waste.
-A range of consultations have then followed on individual areas, some of which have been UK-wide or with specific devolved Governments:
+A range of consultations have followed on individual policy areas, some of which have been UK-wide or jointly with the devolved administrations.

-• Introducing a deposit return scheme (DRS) (England, Wales and Northern Ireland).
-The Scottish Government has consulted separately on its own proposals and has made regulations to introduce a deposit return scheme, which is now expected to begin in August 2023.
+• Introducing a deposit return scheme (joint scheme for England, Wales and Northern Ireland).
+The Scottish Government has consulted separately on its own proposals.
+Schemes are expected to start from October 2025.

 Plastics in the marine environment